In his book, Kleon says:

 “Facebook asks you to indulge yourself by asking “How are you feeling?”
 Or “What’s on your mind?”
 Instead focus on answering the question: “What are you working on?
 Don’t show your lunch or your latte, show your work.“

-And so now, “publishing” is something I do daily.
-My goal, which I admit I stray from, is to honestly document my entrepreneurial journey so I can help others quit their jobs and work from home full-time.
+And so now, “publishing” is something I do on a regular basis.
+My goal, which I admit I stray from, is to honestly document my journey so I can help others quit their jobs and work from home full-time.
 I worked in Corporate America for nearly 5 years before I quit in 2011 to freelance full-time.

 I’ve made a decent living as a freelance copywriter for the last 5+ years.
 It’s allowed me to work from home (or my RV) and see my wife and three kids more, which is my favorite part of what I do (my family blog is here)!